bahrus/xtal-element/README.md

 </details>

 <details>
-    <summary>Hydration, Part III [TODO]</summary>
+    <summary>Hydration, Part III</summary>

+## syncProps

 What about hydrating Shadow DOM, now that declarative ShadowDOM is weeks away from going live in a majority of browsers (fingers crossed)?

 First, XtalPattern ensures that the shadow root isn't created unnecessarily.

-Second, can we assume, in some cases, that the initially rendered shadowDOM is compatible with the initialized property values passed down as attributes (JSON-stringified when necessary)?
-[TODO]

-Alternatively/in addition, can we use Rxn-suppls to initialize (some of) the property values, so that everything is guaranteed to be in sync?[TODO]
+Second, one or more properties can be defined with the specific task of ferrying down initial property values from the server.
+If the server takes care of rendering the initial view, and that view is dependent on some properties, we want to pass down the properties in such a way that the client side component is consistent with the rendered output, without rendering.
+This technique is used with [if-diff](https://github.com/bahrus/if-diff#progressive-enhancement--server-side-rendering-ssr), for example.

+The prop setting which does this is called "syncProps."
+Just thought you should know.

 </details>

 ## Whatabouts